Gary’s been back in touch with plans for his HO scale operations yard:

 I haven’t connected signals to all the switches yet.
 I bought a terminal switch but I did not know how to use it to cut down on the amount of wiring.
 You still have to run wire to the connectors and controllers.

-The engine yard is going to add more so I am thinking of having the engine yard have its own power source.
+The HO scale operations yard is going to add more so I am thinking of having the engine yard have its own power source.
 I have to figure out where to locate it.
 I am going to have many small blocks with signals that will store the engines.

 One of you gave me some good advice on how to avoid a “RAT’s NEST”.
 I am going to look into these “Brady” markers as they are called.
 I haven’t run into a “ground Loop” problem because I have separate power supply for the lights and trains.